dmjohnsson23/teql/README.md

 INDENT +1 the_block
 ```

+### Session Settings

+The following session settings can be configured using a `SET` query:

+* encoding: The encoding to use when reading and writing files.
+Defaults to the system's default encoding.
+(This is *not* the encoding of the TEQL script itself)
+* linesep: The line separator to use when reading and writing files.
+Defaults to the system's default line separator.

 ### String interpolation

 Like in bash or PHP, double-quoted strings will be interpolated.
 The `$` will indicate a value to be replaced.
 This can be used to get matched values from the line, regex capture groups, or special values like the file name.